jyates/jyates.github.com/_drafts/fineo-retro.md

 But there is also a core problem in a data Platform-as-a-Service (PaaS) - few companies are willing to give their data to a startup.
 They can lose it, are probably likely to go down and might not even be around in 6 months.

-{% highlight ruby %}

   It feels like everyone is racing to provide the shovels, while there are relatively few people actually digging for gold

-{% endhighlight %}

 The only people that can take that risk are startups themselves, but they are rarely going to need to scale benefits of Fineo that are so core to what we offered.
 So, why trust a startup when I could easily run MongoDB or Postgres for much of my data; at a bigger scale, I could turn to plenty of big companies (Samsung, AT&T, Google) that provide time-series database-as-a-service offerings.